Why Choose a Mortgage Broker

 The wholesale lender underwrites and funds the home loan, may service the loan payments, and ensure the loans' compliance with underwriting guidelines.
-The broker, on the other hand, originates the loan.
+The broker, on the other hand, originates loans.
 A detailed application process, financial and credit worthiness investigation, and extensive disclosure requirements must be completed in order for a wholesale lender to evaluate a consumer's home loan request.
 The broker simplifies this process for the borrower and the wholesale lender, by conducting this research, counseling consumers on their loan package choices, and enabling them to select the right loan for their home buying needs.

 The mortgage loan process can be arduous, costly, and seemingly impossible to the consumer.
-The broker works as the liaison between the borrower and the lender to ensure a cost effective and efficient loan process.
+The broker works as the liaison between the borrower and the lender to ensure a cost-effective and efficient loan process.

 Neither.
 As an independent contractor, the broker allows wholesaler lenders to cut origination costs by providing such services as preparing the borrower's loan package, loan application, funding process, and counseling the borrower.
-Brokers help keep loan rates low due to their minimal overhead and setup costs, and from the consumer perspective, with rare exception, the broker does not get paid unless and until the loan closes.
+Brokers help keep loan rates low due to their minimal overhead and setup costs, and from the consumer perspective, with rare exceptions, the broker does not get paid unless and until the loan closes.
 Thus, the broker has the ultimate incentive to provide the best possible customer service to the consumer.

 ► Isn't the broker supposed to get the best deal for the consumer?

-Since mortgage brokers offer the products of many wholesale lenders they often can offer consumers a wider selection of loan products, however the consumer retains the ability to determine the best deal for them.
-For instance, while many would consider "the best deal" to mean "the lowest rate," a loan program with a very low interest rate may not be the best choice for a consumer with limited cash, if that rate comes with high points and fees.
+Since mortgage brokers offer the products of many wholesale lenders they often can offer consumers a wider selection of loan products, however, the consumer retains the ability to determine the best deal for them.
+For instance, while many would consider "the best deal" to mean "the lowest rate," a loan program with a very low-interest rate may not be the best choice for a consumer with limited cash if that rate comes with high points and fees.
 A 15-year loan may save a borrower tens of thousands of dollars in interest payments compared to a 30-year loan, but the higher monthly payments may not be acceptable to the consumer.
-So, "the best deal" for any consumer depends on his financial circumstances, needs and goals, and these are best determined by consumers themselves.
+So, "the best deal" for any consumer depends on his financial circumstances, needs, and goals, and these are best determined by consumers themselves.